W-8 vs W-9 Forms: Decoding the Difference

 Form W-9 preview

-2. W-8 Form Series
+2. Form W-8 series

 Filling out a W-8 form can be more complex due to the different types of W-8 forms.
 Each form has its own set of instructions.
-For instance:

 - W-8BEN: This form requires information like your name, country of citizenship, permanent residence address, and foreign TIN.
 You also need to claim tax treaty benefits if applicable.